flucoma/flucoma-docs/doc/LSTMForecast.rst

    A scalar for indicating how much the neural network should adjust its internal parameters during training.
 This is the most important parameter to adjust while training a neural network.

+:control momentum:

+   A scalar that applies a portion of previous adjustments to a current adjustment being made by the neural network during training.

 :control batchSize:

    The number of data series to use in between adjustments of the LSTM's internal parameters during training.

+:control validation:

+   A percentage (represented as a decimal) of the data points to randomly select, set aside, and not use for training (this "validation set" is reselected on each ``fit``).
+These points will be used after each epoch to check how the neural network is performing.
+If it is found to be no longer improving, training will stop, even if a ``fit`` has not reached its ``maxIter`` number of epochs.

 :message fit: